Agile is an alternative way of working, that was originally defined by the Agile Manifesto for Software Development.

 The Framework for Business Agility has been created to help organisations survive and thrive in a volatile, uncertain, complex and ambiguous environment.
 It’s been shaped by the real-world experiences of Consortium members and other agile professionals.

-At its heart lie the five elements that can make an organisation truly agile: its governance, people and culture.
+At its heart lie the three elements that can make an organisation truly agile: its culture, leadership and governance.

 The agility of each element will influence the way the organisation operates and evolves in response to the ever-changing needs of its customers and stakeholders.